Skip to content

 Libra Constellation

 Libra does not contain any first magnitude stars.
-It is home to HD 140283, popularly known as Methuselah Star, one of the oldest stars known.
+Its brightest stars, Zubeneschamali and Zubenelgenubi, shine at third magnitude.
+The constellation is home to HD 140283, popularly known as Methuselah Star, one of the oldest stars known.
+It also hosts HE 1523-0901, a red giant star even older than Methuselah.

 Facts, location and map